cse-sim/cse/doc/src/docs/input-data/airhandler.md

 Determines whether the fan cycles with the zone thermostat.

-<%= csv_table(<<END, :row_header => false)
+{{
-YES, Supply fan runs only for fraction of the subhour that the zone requests heating or cooling.
+  csv_table("YES, Supply fan runs only for fraction of the subhour that the zone requests heating or cooling.
 When running&comma; supply fan runs at full flow (i.e. constant volume)&comma; as determined by the more limiting of the air handler and terminal specifications.
 Use with a single zone only.
 Not allowed with _ahTsSp_ = ZN2.
 NO, Normal CSE behavior for simulating VAV systems with continuously running (or scheduled)&comma; variable flow supply fans.
-(For constant volume&comma; fan always on modeling&comma; use NO&comma; and make _tuVfMn_ equal to _tuVfMxH/C_.)
+(For constant volume&comma; fan always on modeling&comma; use NO&comma; and make _tuVfMn_ equal to _tuVfMxH/C_.)")
-END
-%>
+}}

 {{
   member_table({